trigus00/Weather_data/README.md

 # Observation:

--Looking at the anaylsis, we can tell that thier is a correlation.
+- Looking at the anaylsis, we can tell that thier is a correlation.
 Their is a correlation with temperature and when the lattitude degrees are in the -20 to 50 degrees, temperature rise then outside of those the temperature falls down.

 - Apparently , there is an outlier when it came to humidity vs lattitude.
 I thought humidity could only reach to 100 %.